niklaslong/matrix-elixir-sdk/README.md

 # MatrixSDK

-This will hopefully become the Matrix SDK for Elixir.
+A [Matrix](https://matrix.org/) SDK for Elixir.
 It is currently in active (and early) development and hasn't yet been released to Hex.

-The first release will provide a simple wrapper around the Matrix client-server API.
+The first release will provide a simple wrapper around the [Matrix client-server API](https://matrix.org/docs/spec/client_server/r0.6.1).

 ## Starting a local homeserver